vaikor-amazon/sagemaker-hyperpod-recipes/README.md

 needs, you might need to modify the parameters defined in the recipes for pre-training or fine-tuning.
 Once your configurations are setup, you can run training on SageMaker HyperPod (with Slurm or Amazon EKS) for workload orchestration.
 Alternatively, you can run the recipe on SageMaker training jobs using the Amazon SageMaker Python SDK.
+Note that Amazon Nova model recipes are only compatible with  SageMaker HyperPod with Amazon EKS and SageMaker training jobs.

 ### Running a recipe via a Slurm job on a SageMaker HyperPod cluster